-Car and boat smash into house in Māngere
+'I saw sparks flying and then saw a car through my wall': Car and boat smash into house in Māngere

 "One person was trapped in the vehicle but is believed to have very minor injuries."

-The person - understood to be the driver - had been extricated from the car at 3.56pm and was now in the care of St John ambulance.
+The person - understood to be the driver - had been extricated from the car at 3.56pm and was now in the care of St John paramedics.

-"We don't know how the car ended up on top of the boat - we don't know if the car was towing the boat, we don't know if the boat was parked by the house," she said.
+The woman, who didn't want to be named, said she was sitting in the lounge when she heard a huge smash in the kitchen.

+"I heard a huge boom, saw sparks flying and then saw a car through the wall, I was like 'what the hell?'"

 A street light had also been hit during the crash.